• Skip to primary navigation

 3 blackened salmon fillets in a skillet with lemon

-We're always looking for simple and healthy dinners.
-Salmon is something we try to eat at least once a week and I love that this salmon recipe take minutes to make.
+We’re always looking for healthy, easy recipes for busy weeknights.
+Salmon is something we try to eat at least once a week and I love that this salmon recipe takes less than 20 minutes to make.
+A bowl of salmon pesto pasta or tahini ginger salmon is a go-to because they’re full of flavor and easy to make.

 What does blackened mean?